 Junction improvement programme

-The five schemes currently under way are listed under ‘Project Information’.
+The two schemes currently under way are listed under ‘Project Information’.
 The status of the other five are:

 - M25 junction 2, Kent: Completed

 - A13 North Stifford, Essex: Works start Autumn 2021

 - M25 junction 8, Surrey: On hold

 - A23 Brighton Road Hooley Improvements, Surrey: On hold

 Work began in May 2020, with a current focus on the two main islands in the centre of the roundabout, with drainage and excavation works under way.
 Our teams have recently changed from daytime working to overnight working, and works will now be carried out in shifts between 8pm and 5.30am, Monday to Friday.